SanForgeStudio/ImagePixelDataProcessor/README.md

 You can install the Image Pixel Data Processor by following these simple steps:

 **Change the Directory:**
+First before you can execute these commands open the default windows command prompt

+Then locate your folder in wich this project is located
 ```bash
 cd your-project-path
 Example: C:\Users\Name\Desktop\PixelDataImageProcessor-main\Source
 ```

 **Install Dependencies (Make sure you have Python and pip installed):**
 Because we use 2 external dependancies you will have to install them.

 ```bash